Very-Bad-Goose/Senior-Project/README.md

-## TechTutor
+# TechTutor

 ![image](https://github.com/Very-Bad-Goose/Senior-Project/assets/71528875/bbd8112f-7414-4646-b828-abc9ef22a103)

 TechTutor, developed by the Byte Brigade team, is a Python-based project leveraging PyTorch for machine learning tasks.
 The primary objective of TechTutor is to simplify the process of grading students' homework by employing machine learning algorithms to analyze images submitted by students.
 The graded assignments are then conveniently uploaded to Google Drive for teachers' review.
 The grading process is facilitated by the input of a grading key by the teacher, which the program utilizes to assess and score the homework assignments.

-## Development Instructions
+# Developer Instructions

 For those interested in using TechTutor, follow these instructions:

-# For Prototype 2, here are the installs and steps you need: Note we are using test2.ipynb now
+## For Prototype 2, here are the installs and steps you need: Note we are using test2.ipynb now
 1. First, ensure you are in your conda environment by typing this into your IDEs terminal `conda activate`
    You should now see (base) followed by your hostname if you are in the conda environment